About the project

 First published in 1776

-Through an emphasis on pedagogy, research, and policy, the Democracy and Capitalism Project examines the intersection of free markets, free peoples, and free societies.
+The Project on Democracy and Capitalism examines the intersection of free markets, free peoples, and free societies.
 Are they good for each other?
 What does each require of the other?
 What must be done to improve the functioning of democratic capitalism?
 How well is democratic capitalism working for us, and what should we do to buttress it, if anything at all?
 How well might reforms promote the full potential of democratic rule, the dynamism of capitalism, and mutual reinforcement between them?